F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 The [`to_datetime`](https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html) function can convert various inputs to datetime.
 It can be used to both scalars and vectors.
 Important parameters:
 - `unit`: the unit of the input, e.g., `s` for seconds.
 - `origin`: the origin of the input, e.g., `unix` for unix timestamps.
 It can be also any specific `datetime` object.

+## `squeeze`
+The [`squeeze`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.squeeze.html) function removes the unnecessary dimension from a dataframe or series.
+It is usefull when we want to convert a dataframe with a single column to a series, or a series with a single value to a scalar.

 # Geopandas